-One of the most fascinating studies involving brain plasticity was done on London taxi drivers.
-(7)
+One of the most fascinating studies involving brain plasticity was carried out with London taxi drivers.

-To become a cabbie, an applicant must first pass the most difficult geography test in the world.
+To become a cab driver in that city, applicants must pass the most difficult geography test in the world.

 London cabbies have reached near legendary status with their ability to memorize “The Knowledge,” which includes 320 main routes, 25,000 streets, and the location of 20,000 landmarks.

-As a result, the average cabbie hippocampus, the part of the brain responsible for memory and spatial navigation, is significantly larger than in the rest of the population.
+Neurologists at University College London found that the average cabbie hippocampus, the part of the brain responsible for memory and spatial navigation, grew significantly larger as a result of memorizing this large body of knowledge.
+(8)

 School Children Raise IQs